kaby76/Piggy/README.md

 ## How to run the tool directly ##

+_Note: Piggy only runs on Windows.
+I'm porting the code to Ubuntu._

 Piggy is actually two tools: a wrapper for Clang to output serialized ASTs; a tool that reads ASTs and a .PIG file, which specifies the templates, and outputs code.